By Tech Powered Dad | April 10, 2012

-Click here to get a new TI-Nspire rechargeable battery on eBay.
+Click here to get a new TI-Nspire rechargeable battery on Amazon.

 I’ve put together simple video tutorial on how to change the rechargeable battery on the TI-Nspire CX (or CX CAS).
 You won’t need anything but a set of mini screwdrivers and a new battery.
 As I say in the video, this is a fairly simple procedure which I’ve done many times without any problems.
 However, any time you take the calculator apart, there is a chance something could go wrong, so proceed at your own risk.